Plant Library

 Edible Qualities

-Cherry Bomb Hot Pepper is an annual vegetable plant that is commonly grown for its edible qualities.
+Cherry Bomb Hot Pepper is an annual vegetable plant that is typically grown for its edible qualities.
 It produces small green round peppers (which are technically 'berries') with red flesh which are typically harvested when mature.
 The peppers have a spicy taste and a crunchy texture.

 The peppers are most often used in the following ways: